EmaStehr/F1-2022-Season-Analysis/README.md

 <h1>F1 2022 Season Case Study for Turbine Timepieces</h1>

 <h2>Description</h2>
 The Project consists of an analysis for the 2022 Formula 1 season.
-The Objective consisted of finding the most appropriate F1 team for Turbine Timepieces to work with.
+The Objective consist of informing Turbine Timepieces based of data-driven decision making the appropriate team the partner with.
 <br />

+<h2>Tools Used</h2>

+- Excel for cleaning and analyzing data.
+- SQL for data manipulation.
+- Tableau for visualizations.

 <h2>Outline of the Project</h2>